--1 Dual analog filter (4 in total) - Different types are available: Original Zaturn filters, Spaze Filters, Vothar8 filters and Multi Filters, each containing 4 groups with each 2 analog filters (8 in total).
+-1 Dual digital or analog filter (4 in total) - On Zaturn Analog different polyphonic analog filters can be installed : Original Zaturn filters, Spaze Filters, Vothar8 filters and Multi Filters, each containing 4 groups with each 2 analog filters (8 in total).

 - 1 digital filter (4 in total) - 27 filter types.
-Standard filters, triple filters, sharp filters, tube filters...

-- 2 VCA's (8 in total) - with ADSR envelope, 16 different characteristics and a clip parameter.
+Standard filters, triple filters, sharp filters, tube filters... - 2 VCA's (8 in total) - with ADSR envelope, 16 different characteristics and a clip parameter.
 Can be trigged by any source.